Less is More: Understanding Word-level Textual Adversarial Attack via n-gram Frequency Descend: Understand Word-level Attacks from the -FD Perspective

-Previous analysis implies that NLP models have worse performance on $n$-FD examples.
-Here, we conduct experiments to verify this conjecture.
-For each example in the IMDB test set, we generated one $n$-FD example and one $n$-FA example by substituting words in it.
-Then we evaluated the standard training models on the three sets, i.e., standard test set, $n$-FD example set, and $n$-FA example set.
-Figure~\ref{fig:conf_dist} demonstrates that the model has worse predictions on $n$-FD examples, while the model with adversarial training has consistent performance.
-This is conceivable because DNNs cannot effectively learn from small sample data without leveraging specific techniques.
-Besides, the poor adaption to these small samples has a minor impact on the evaluation metrics, which focus on the large scope of data.
+\textbf{Models exhibit reduced performance on $n$-FD examples.} Previous analysis implies that NLP models struggle more with $n$-FD examples.
+To test this hypothesis, we conducted experiments using the IMDB test set.
+For each test example, we generated one $n$-FD and one $n$-FA example through random word substitutions.
+Then, we evaluated the standardly trained models on the three sets: the original test set, $n$-FD example set, and $n$-FA example set.
+Figure~\ref{fig:conf_dist} shows that the model's predictions are less accurate on $n$-FD examples than on $n$-FA examples.
+This outcome is expected, as DNNs typically do not learn effectively from small sample sizes without specific training techniques.
+Besides, the poor adaption to smaller samples has a minor effect on evaluation metrics, which are designed to assess performance across a broad range of data.